Children of Eden: Act II

-For forty days and forty nights, the rain continues, never ceasing, and tensions on the ark are high, with couples fighting and discussions on how to stay alive in these desperate conditions, including killing animals on the ark for food ("What is He Waiting For?").
+The rain continues for forty days and forty nights, never ceasing, and tensions on the ark are high.
+With couples fighting, discussions on how to survive through these desperate conditions, including killing animals on the ark for food, and Noah's discovery that Father no longer speaks to him, the group questions why Father hasn't stopped the storm ("What is He Waiting For?").
 Yonah, having stayed undiscovered, releases a dove to find dry land and save the residents of the ark ("Sailor of the Skies").
-The family discovers Yonah, and Shem and Ham wish to throw her overboard, but Japheth intervenes.
-It escalates into a fight, directly mirroring the one between Adam and Cain generations ago, and it is only because Yonah intervenes that one of the brothers is not killed.
-Noah is unsure as to what he must do, sends the family away from him and attempts to talk to Father.
-His wife asks him if Father speaks to him anymore, and when Noah answers "No", she tells him, "You must be the father now;" that Noah has to live without God telling him what to do ("The Spark of Creation (Reprise 2)").
-Noah sings of the difficulties that he has faced in being a father, while at the same time Father sings of the problems he has faced in being a father, but both come to terms with the fact that if you love something, you must let it go ("The Hardest Part of Love").
+When the family discovers Yonah, they assume she is the reason why Father's wrath continues.
+Shem and Ham attempt to throw her overboard to appease him, but Japheth intervenes.
+This quickly escalates into a fight, directly mirroring the one between Adam and Cain generations ago, with Noah slapping Japheth to the ground.
+This time, however, Yonah intervenes and steps in between father and son, preventing the same events from playing out.
+Noah, shocked by the selflessness of one of the race of Cain, becomes unsure as to what he must do now.
+He sends the family away and attempts to talk to Father.
+Mama Noah asks him if Father speaks to him anymore, and when Noah answers "No", she advises him: "You must be the father now;" that Noah has to live without God telling him what to do ("The Spark of Creation (Reprise 2)").
+Noah and Father both think of the difficulties they have faced in being fathers, but both ultimately come to terms with the fact that if you love something, you must let it go ("The Hardest Part of Love").

 Noah calls the family together once more, all of them desperate for guidance and hope ("Words of Doom").
-He decides to give Japheth and Yonah his blessing as the family gathers together to spend whatever time they have left as a happy, loving family ("The Hour of Darkness").
-Then the dove Yonah released returns with an olive branch in its mouth, signifying nearby land, and the family again sees the light of the stars.
-The family rejoices as Mama leads the family in the gospel song ("Ain't It Good?").
-Father gives humanity the power to control its fate and gives his blessing to find their future without his direct influence ("Precious Children").
-As the family lands and leaves the ark, they separate, taking various animals to their new homes across the world.
-As they say their final goodbyes, the family sings of the problems they will face and their desire to return someday to the Garden of Eden ("In the Beginning").
+He decides to give Japheth and Yonah his blessing, allowing her to stay on the ark.
+The family huddles together to spend the time they have left as a happy, loving family ("The Hour of Darkness").
+They spot the dove Yonah released, now returning with an olive branch in its beak, signifying nearby land, and the family finally sees the light of the stars return to the sky.
+The family rejoices ("Ain't It Good?").
+Father decides to give humanity the power to control its fate and offers his blessing for all to find their future without his direct influence ("Precious Children").
+The family lands and leaves the ark.
+They make plans to separate, taking various animals to their new homes across the world.
+As they say their final goodbyes, the family addresses the problems they know the future holds, but vow to face them with love and open eyes.
+They set off, still with hope that one day they will return home; to Eden ("In the Beginning").